jgillick/nexus-future-docker/README.md

-# nexus-future-docker
+# Nexus-Future in Docker
-Demo of running nexus-future in a docker container
+A simple demo running the nexus-future Hello World app in a docker container.